omics-datascience/BioAPI/README.md

 Gets the common pathways for a list of genes.

-- URL: /genes-pathways-intersection
+- URL: /pathways-in-common
 - Method: POST
 - Params: A body in Json format with the following content
-    -  `genes_ids`: list of genes for which you want to get the common metabolic pathways
+    -  `gene_ids`: list of genes for which you want to get the common metabolic pathways
 - Success Response:
     - Code: 200
     - Content: